mrx7014/HorizonUX/HorizonInstaller/README.md

 - **codename**: same as the version.
 - **OUTFD**: WARNING!
 IF YOU CHANGE THIS, THE TEXTS WON'T DISPLAY
 - **ZIPFILE**: Don't change this, this is the path string to the installation package.

-## Variables to edit before compiling this source (include/HorizonInstaller.h):
 - **partitionFlashables**: This is a string value, which is used to tell the program on what to flash.
 - **partitionBlockPaths**: This is also a string value and it should be in a order from **partitionFlashables**
 - **filesToExtractFromTheZip**: Again, string value and all it does is just extract necessary things